bitprj/devrel/IMC_WebDev/FromDayToNight-CreatingInteractiveColorPalettesWithJavaScript/blog.md

 ...
 ```

-Similar to the other elements in our Tiny City, we will declaring the `absolute` value to the sun's `position` attribute, which allows the element to move along with the webpage's document body.
+Similar to the other elements in our Mini City, we will declaring the `absolute` value to the sun's `position` attribute, which allows the element to move along with the webpage's document body.
 The `left` attribute affects the element's horizontal position by pushing the sun more to the side, and `bottom` attribute affects the element's vertical position by lifting the sun upwards.

-This is what our sun should look like in our Tiny City:
+This is what our sun should look like in our Mini City:

 ![](photos/css_code_1.jpg)